abdullahbf/election_analysis/README.md

 <img width="519" alt="Loading dependencies and the csv file" src="https://user-images.githubusercontent.com/92544151/150613420-9290e8d5-2c19-4ca8-ae56-9906eeb4450e.png">

-On the other hand, if the columns numbers are different in the new file, make sure that the correct column indexes are referred in the following section of the code:
+On the other hand, if the column positions are different in the new file, make sure that the correct column indexes are referred in the following section of the code:

 <img width="474" alt="Code(changes_needed)" src="https://user-images.githubusercontent.com/92544151/150613647-60cc697b-92a9-421c-86b0-b9084b57599a.png">

-As long as these major details are taken care of, this Python script will save the results to the "election_analysis.txt" file.
+As long as these details are taken care of, this Python script will save the results to the "election_analysis.txt" file.
 The results will cover the winning candidate and the county with the largest turnout.